garrandall/popular-music-data/tracks/chickenhead-project-pat.md

 but he was with me
 that's when you hated
-cause when i got up on ya friend ya damn-near fainted
+cause when I got up on ya friend ya damn-near fainted

 i sho did